Today I am writing from one of the ubiquitous coffee shops found in Colorado’s Front Range.

 - Long pants worked well up north with the more common blowdowns and cooler, rainier, weather.
 Hotter and drier conditions south of Banff, with better and more clear route conditions, made me wish for shorts.
 Overall, I am glad I took long pants overall, however.

 - OTOH, I took my usual windpants.
 With the overgrown willows that soaks you quite a bit, the blowdowns, and the cold rain had me wish for real rain pants versus down here in the Colorado Rockies.
 So it goes.
 Live and learn.
 Not a deal breaker.
 But would have been nice to have real rain pants!
+Though I liked the Versalite jacket above, I would not trust the Versalite pants for some of the willow bashings and log hopping.
+I find pants take more of a beating than jackets.
+Something like the Red Ledge Thunderlight is about 9 oz for a Men’s Medium and only ~$35 for some bargain, but still effective rain pants.
+Buck Nelson these pants for both his Alaska Traverse and his Brooks Range crossings.
+There are other options, of course.

 - A simple baseplate compass is a piece of gear I used reasonably frequently in conjunction with the GDT phone app.
 More so in the northern part of the trail.
 The phone app would show where the track is located.
 A compass bearing would get me to the faint trail.
 Even a faint path, though hard to follow (and sometimes why I lost it), is easier than going cross country through downed trees.
 Simple, inexpensive, and it works.
 Get one!